Game Day Fun with the Fighting Irish

 Pre-game like a pro

 Before kickoff, campus is alive with activity and excitement.
 Even the most veteran Irish fan would be hard-pressed to make it to every pre-game event, but if you’ve got time, take a tour around campus and search out some of the most popular campus traditions.
-The Fightin’ Irish Bagpipe Band kicks things off in front of the Golden Dome, then watch Coach Kelly lead his team from the Guglielmino Complex through Library Quad into Notre Dame Stadium.
-Head to Bond Hall and watch as the Band of the Fighting Irish plays traditional game day songs and selections from their upcoming halftime show.
-(Times vary according to game time that day).
+Hear from Coach Marcus Freeman in front of the reflecting pool at Hesburgh Library (with Touchdown Jesus on the building).
+The team then walks to the Basilica of the Sacred Heart, where they will attend mass, and into Notre Dame Stadium (Times vary according to game time that day).

 Tailgate to your heart’s content